 3. Nighties or night suits.
 I am someone who hates nighties… But then I realized that it’s quite difficult to bend and put on pants if you had a c section.
 If you had a normal delivery too, it is quite painful to put on pants.
 So, don’t shy away from 2 or 3 nighties.

 4. Comic – now this may be silly but take a book…. you may not end up reading it mostly but of you can’t sleep, pick it up and read it.
 Or if your loved one seems to be bored, you can hit them with it and sleep undisturbed.
-Did I say hit them with it, I meant hand it over to them and sleep undisturbed.
+Did I say hit them with it, I meant hand it over to them to read.
+Ahem!

-5. Feeding bra, undies and napkins. you will for sure need minimum 2or 3.
+5. Feeding bra, undies and napkins. you will for sure need minimum 2 or 3.
 Always try the feeding bra before buying it and please oh please get a nice wide strap to give you lot or support.
 Get a nice corset too.
 I was so sure I didn’t want to tie my tummy with the cloth like my family asked me too.
 And most of the docs these days advice you not to wear a belt, so a corset should help keep the flabby belly tucked and makes sure not much gas gets caught up in your insides by keeping them all in place.
-And carry wide overnight napkins instead of thin ones.
+And carry wide overnight sanitary napkins instead of thin ones.
 You may not be able to change the napkin quite often.
 Some hospitals give you a long one that should stay in place with an elastic belt like thing.
 I have heard my mom use it and saw one only after I delivered.
 No adhesive, just an elastic band that u wear and let the napkin hang from it at the front and back.
 TMI?
 You aren’t a mom yet!

-7. Few clothes for the baby and coming home clothes.
-Now, many people believe that it’s bad luck to but clothes before the child is born.
+7. Few clothes for the baby and coming home clothes for the baby.
+Now, many people believe that it’s bad luck to buy clothes before the child is born.
 But if there is nothing readily available, what would you put on?
-Also, if you ask me, I’d tell you to wash all new clothes before putting it on the baby… So, buy at least 2 pairs of clothes… Preferably ones with ties or buttons so it’s easy to wear from behind and not something you may have to force down from the baby’s head.
+Also, if you ask me, I’d tell you to wash all new clothes before putting it on the baby… So, buy at least 4 pairs of clothes… Preferably ones with ties or buttons so it’s easy to roll the baby and put on of something you may have to force down from the baby’s head.
 Nothing wrong, you will just be too scared to do it, if you are like me.

-9. Swaddles, mittens n sock shoes to keep the baby warm.
+9. Swaddles, mittens n sock shoes (pre washed) to keep the baby warm.

-10. Liquid wash or soap, wipes, dipes, moisturizer for the baby.
+10. Liquid wash or soap, wipes, diapers, moisturizer for the baby.
 Some hospitals ask you for it while some use their own.